hridigital/british-army-officers-public/readme.txt

 .quit

 # Now we begin the linking process
-# We assume that some sheets will not contain duplicates (the same person twice in one year), we call these "Category A" sheets".
+# We assume that some sheets will not contain duplicates (the same person twice in a year), we call these "Category A" sheets.
 # "Category B" sheets are the opposite: Each person in them should definitely be repeated in a Category A sheet for that year.
 # "Category C" sheets are where a person may or may not also be in a Category A sheet.
-# Please see the file 'British Army Officers Linking System.pdf' included in this repository.
+# Please see the file 'British Army Officers Linking System.pdf' for more information.
-# 'sheet 99' is a concept whereby we use this logic to attempt to create a list of each historical person for each Army List year without repetitions, before we try to link between years.
+# 'sheet 99' is a concept whereby we use this logic to attempt to create a list of each historical person for each year without duplications, before we try to link people between years.

-python python/sheet.py manual-test pre99-confirm # Applies any manual links which change the initial contents of sheet 99 (i.e. violate assumption that Category A sheets do not contain duplicates) python python/sheet.py manual-test pre99-reject python python/sheet.py manual pre99-confirm python python/sheet.py manual pre99-reject
+python python/sheet.py manual-test pre99-confirm # Applies any manual links which change the initial contents of sheet 99 (i.e. violate the assumption that Category A sheets do not contain duplicates) python python/sheet.py manual-test pre99-reject python python/sheet.py manual pre99-confirm python python/sheet.py manual pre99-reject